Kyrgyz PM sees gas network sale to Gazprom by end-March

-BISHKEK (Reuters) - Kyrgyzstan expects to reach a final agreement on the sale of its natural gas network to Russian gas export monopoly Gazprom (GAZP.MM) by the end of this month, Kyrgyz Prime Minister Zhantoro Satybaldiyev said on Tuesday.
+BISHKEK, March 12 (Reuters) - Kyrgyzstan expects to reach a final agreement on the sale of its natural gas network to Russian gas export monopoly Gazprom by the end of this month, Kyrgyz Prime Minister Zhantoro Satybaldiyev said on Tuesday.

-Kyrgyzstan, a Central Asian nation of 5.5 million, is keen to modernize its decrepit Soviet-era network of natural gas pipelines and ensure stable supplies of the fuel from neighbors Kazakhstan and Uzbekistan.
+Kyrgyzstan, a Central Asian nation of 5.5 million, is keen to modernise its decrepit Soviet-era network of natural gas pipelines and ensure stable supplies of the fuel from neighbours Kazakhstan and Uzbekistan.

 The two ethnically kin Turkic nations cut gas supplies to Kyrgyzstan for a few weeks during harsh winter frosts last December due to its failure to pay the mounting gas bills.